Diego Maradona: Health

 From the mid-1980s until 2004, Maradona was addicted to cocaine.
 He allegedly began using the drug in Barcelona in 1983.
-By the time he was playing for Napoli, he had a full-blown addiction, which interfered with his ability to play football.
-In the midst of his drug crisis in 1991, Maradona was asked by journalists if the hit song "Mi enfermedad" (lit.
-'My Disease') was dedicated to him.
+By the time he was playing for Napoli, the addiction was interfering with his ability to play football.
 Maradona was banned from football in both 1991 and 1994 for abusing drugs.

 Maradona had a tendency to put on weight and suffered increasingly from obesity, at one point weighing 280 lb.
 He was obese from the end of his playing career until undergoing gastric bypass surgery in a clinic in Cartagena, Colombia, on 6 March 2005.
 His surgeon said that Maradona would follow a liquid diet for three months in order to return to his normal weight.
 When Maradona resumed public appearances shortly thereafter, he displayed a notably thinner figure.

+At the 2018 FIFA World Cup in Russia, Maradona was seen behaving erratically.
+He then collapsed and was treated by paramedics.

-On 29 March 2007, Maradona was readmitted to a hospital in Buenos Aires.
-He was treated for hepatitis and effects of alcohol abuse and was released on 11 April, but readmitted two days later.
+On 29 March 2007, Maradona was treated for hepatitis and effects of alcohol abuse at a hospital in Buenos Aires.
+He was released on 11 April, then readmitted two days later.
 In the following days, there were constant rumours about his health, including three false claims of his death within a month.
 After being transferred to a psychiatric clinic specializing in alcohol-related problems, Maradona was discharged on 7 May.
-On 8 May, Maradona appeared on Argentine television and stated that he had quit drinking and had not used drugs in two and a half years.
-During the 2018 World Cup match between Argentina and Nigeria, Maradona was shown on television cameras behaving extremely erratically, with an abundance of white residue visible on the glass in front of his seat in the stands.
-The smudges could have been fingerprints, and he later blamed his behaviour on consuming lots of wine.
-In January 2019, Maradona underwent surgery after a hernia caused internal bleeding in his stomach.
+The following day, Maradona appeared on Argentine television and stated that he had quit drinking and had not used drugs in two and a half years.
+During the 2018 World Cup match between Argentina and Nigeria, Maradona was seen behaving erratically.
+Following the match, he collapsed and was treated by paramedics; he later attributed his behavior to consumption of wine.
+In January 2019, he underwent surgery after a hernia caused internal bleeding in his stomach.

+In 2026, during the trial of Maradona's medical team for medical negligence, Maradona's psychologist Carlos Diaz stated that he had been diagnosed with both bipolar disorder and narcissistic personality disorder during his lifetime.